eellpp/pubScratchpad/security/GSS_SASL_KERBEROS_JASS.md

 JAAS is similar to GSSAPI.
 It provides a single programming interface regardless of what authentication method is using.
 While GSSAPI is focusing on authentication and secured message exchange, JAAS is focusing on authentication and authorization.
 #### Kerberos with JAAS tutorial
 https://docs.oracle.com/javase/7/docs/technotes/guides/security/jgss/tutorials/AcnOnly.html

+### SPNEGO
+SPNEGO is a standard specification defined in The Simple and Protected GSS-API Negotiation Mechanism (IETF RFC 2478).
+Kerberos is a network authentication protocol for client/server applications, and SPNEGO provides a mechanism for extending Kerberos to Web applications through the standard HTTP protocol